Advice for a concerned parent, guardian or friend

 If you are seriously concerned about a person's mental health

 If you have serious concerns, please encourage your friend or family member to seek support.
 In this situation, you can:

-- Encourage your friend or family member to register with our wellbeing team at the University.
+- Encourage your friend or family member to self-refer to our wellbeing team at the University.

-- Check whether they have registered with the University’s Student Health Centre or with another GP/medical practice, and suggest that they speak to their GP/doctor about how they are feeling.
+- Check whether they have registered with the University's Student Health Centre or with another GP or medical practice.
+Suggest that they speak to their GP or doctor about how they are feeling.

 - Share with them the contact details of urgent or emergency support services to make sure they have these, just in case they should ever need them in the future.

-As a university, we are limited in what information we would be able to share with you about one of our students, even when the student you are concerned about is a family member or close friend of yours.
-This is to protect our students’ privacy, ensure we are working in accordance with data protection legislation and also because it can discourage students from talking to support services in the university if they feel that their information will be shared beyond the university.
+As a University, we are limited in what information we would be able to share with you about one of our students, even when the student you are concerned about is a family member or close friend of yours.
+This is to protect our students' privacy, make sure we are working in accordance with data protection legislation and also because it can discourage students from talking to support services in the University if they feel that their information will be shared beyond the University.
 This extends to confirming the student status of an individual.
 In most circumstances, we cannot confirm to a third party whether a person is a current student or not.
 We realise that this may be frustrating, but hope you appreciate the reasons for this.